Graffersid Blogs

 It’s often difficult to describe the most complex ideas in simpler terms to avoid any miscommunication or wrong expectations.
 And, communications shrouded in misunderstandings can lead to overwork or waste of effort.
 This can lead to an environment where the technical team keeps delivering goals that do not meet the expectations set by the company or business professionals.

 So, what is the easiest way to eliminate miscommunications?
 We say to use examples.
-In fact, understanding through examples is the earliest source of understanding kids go through every day.
+Understanding through examples is the earliest source of understanding kids go through every day.

 For instance, if a team is assigned a task to add an “include VAT and delivery cost to the total order price” feature, you can use certain examples to understand the expectations of the business you are working with.